 In 2018, Coram International was contracted by UNICEF to conduct a study on good practices of community-based programmes to support family preservation and the prevention of family separation.
 The study maps the existing community-based programmes supporting family preservation and the prevention of family separation in five key provinces in Cambodia, and identifies good practices and opportunities for development.
-The study will assess which international examples of best practice in community-based programming can be applied to the Cambodian context and which in-country examples can be scaled-up to maximise capacity and effectiveness.
-The findings of this mapping and evaluative exercise will inform the development of a theoretical business model of successful community-based programmes supporting family preservation, and an advocacy paper proposing best practice in community-based programming as an alternative to residential care targeted at potential donors.
-The study is due to be completed by late 2018.
+The study also assesses which international examples of best practice in community-based programming can be applied to the Cambodian context and which in-country examples can be scaled-up to maximise capacity and effectiveness.
+The findings of this mapping and evaluative exercise inform the development of a theoretical business model of successful community-based programmes supporting family preservation, and an advocacy paper proposing best practice in community-based programming as an alternative to residential care targeted at potential donors.

 In 2016/17, Coram International undertook an in-depth study for UNICEF Cambodia, which aims to build a solid knowledge-base on the different forms of community-based alternative care practices, including Pagoda-based care.
 This research study, which is being implemented in partnership with the Ministry of Social Affairs, informs on-going child care sector reform in Cambodia.
 There has been a need to better understand the practices of family- and community-based care alternatives, especially in light of the Cambodian Government’s commitment to re-integrate children currently living in residential care into community-based care arrangements.
 The study assesses the different forms of alternative care in the community, particularly kinship care, foster care, group homes and pagoda-based care, and analyses to what degree these forms of care are in compliance with the national and international Minimum Standards of Alternative Care for Children.
 It also looks into the costs and funding sources of the different forms of community-based alternative care in Cambodia.
 The report is available via this link.